 Burning of candles, incense, and similar materials is a fire hazard and is prohibited in residence hall rooms and on exterior window sills.
 Candles may be used only in connection with hall activities in the public areas of the building and with approval of the hall coordinator, and may never be left unattended.
 The aroma of incense and scented candles may affect another student's health.
 The storage and use of flammable fluid is prohibited.

 Residents may have overnight guests in the residence halls for a maximum of four nights at a time or for no more than eight nights per calendar month in the residence hall system, whether with the same or different resident hosts.
 Guests found in violation of this policy will be requested to leave and may be trespassed from visiting the residence halls.
 All roommates must consent to any overnight guests.
 Overnight guests must register at the desk of the residence hall where they will stay.
-Guests who enter the residence halls after the hall doors are locked must leave their I.D. and their hosts' names at the hall front desk.
+Non Residential guests who enter the residence halls after the hall doors are locked must leave their I.D. and their hosts' names at the hall front desk.
 Residents must meet their guests at the hall front desk after the hall doors are locked and must escort them throughout the building.
 Guests may not sleep in any lounge areas or public area.
 Guests must obey University and residence hall policies.
 Residents are responsible for the actions of their guests at all times.
 If violations of policy do occur, guests and visitors will be removed from the hall and future admittance to the hall may be restricted.

 All visitors or guests present in a residence hall must be signed in by a resident of that hall or the visitor/guest may be escorted out of the building.